Part II

 Einstein famously dismissed it as “spooky action at a distance”—a phenomenon that, while not permitting faster-than-light communication, profoundly disrupts classical ideas of separation and locality.

-From the lens of this framework, quantum entanglement acts as a symbolic echo—hinting that beneath spacetime lies a deeper substrate.
+From the lens of this framework, quantum entanglement acts as a symbolic echo—hinting that our ordinary sense of separateness may not be the whole story.

-In that realm, parts are manifestations of an unseen wholeness.
+In that imagining, parts are manifestations of an unseen wholeness.

 What appears as correlation across space may instead reflect connection within a shared origin.